laele-hali/JobstoneNecklaceSwitcher/README.md

 1. Set **Target Collection** to the Penumbra collection where Jobstones Necklaces is active.
 2. Confirm the **Option Group** and **Option Names** match your mod (e.g., group `Pendant`, option `PLD`, `VPR`, etc.).
 3. Toggle **Glow** if desired.
+4. **Enable “Keep Current Stone After Changing Class”** if you don’t want the plugin to change your pendant when you swap jobs.
-4. Swap jobs to verify the pendant updates.
+5. Swap jobs to verify the pendant updates (or stays the same, if you enabled the above).

 ## Compatibility & limitations
 - Works with all races/genders supported by the underlying mod.